libbymiller/libbybot_eleven/doc/README.md

 Dremel two holes in the centre of the flat base panel such that the servo exactly fits.

+You'll also need to saw a small wedge out of the base to fit the power supply cable in.
+It's easier to do this at the end - see below.

 ## Connect the top servo

 This is extra fiddly.